-Most homeowners who look to purchasing a new family home will need to progress onto selling their current property to let them move forward in the process.
+Most homeowners who look to purchasing a new family home will need to progress onto selling their current property in Nottingham before they actually start moving house in Nottingham.
 The equity that you receive will be used as your deposit for whatever property you are planning to move into.

 There’s always a safe minimum number in which the seller is willing to accept in order to agree to a sale.
 However, there are factors that can present big differences in the time it takes for the house to be purchased, for example how it is marketed and presented on the market.